bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 The deliberate decision that everything get solved by code, even the earliest examples, aims to reinforce the advice given to students to avoid solving the initial problem sets on paper.
 Some students did so at earlier editions of the course did so only to got stuck while solving later more complex problems without the computer help.
 By slight modifications over the Python code presented by the teaching staff, students build their own library of solutions to address mechanical modelling challenges.
-Once the students generate the Euler-Lagrange equations, their numerical solutions are obtained using the _Scipy_ library, and plotted using _Matplotlib_ to better understand the physical implications of the solutions.
+Once the students generate the Euler-Lagrange equations, their numerical solutions are obtained using the _Scipy_ library, and plotted using _Matplotlib_[@HunterMatplotlib:2007] to better understand the physical implications of the solutions.

 <!--
 The course uses a general purpose programming language, Python, instead of a more specialized to mathematics ones, such as Octave or Scilab, was made to allow the students to integrate the skills acquired in this course to later subjects of the mechanical engineering curriculum.